Welcome to Saint Stanislaus Junior High

 Each seventh and eighth grade student meets with his junior high guidance counselor during the first quarter to ensure that he is comfortable and adjusting well to his new classes.
-Our junior high students also participate in a Study Skills class and a Computer Technology class to ensure that they develop skills that will support them toward academic success at Saint Stanislaus.
-Our resident students receive further academic support through daily study halls, constant collaboration between dorm prefects and faculty, and individualized study plans for those students requiring a more structured approach to assignment completion.
+Our junior high students also participate in a Study Skills class and a Computer Technology class to ensure that they develop skills that will support them to achieve academic success at Saint Stanislaus.
+Our resident students receive further academic support through daily study halls, constant collaboration between dorm prefects and faculty, and individualized study plans for students requiring a more structured approach to assignment completion.

 Outside activities provide engagements

-Along with academics, we highly encourage our middle school students to participate in the many sports teams, clubs, and activities that we offer.
+Along with academics, we highly encourage our students to participate in the many sports teams, clubs, and activities that we offer.
 We want our students to be engaged in the classroom and in activities outside of the classroom.
 We offer football, basketball, soccer, baseball, track, swimming, lacrosse, tennis, golf and sailing to students in all grade levels.
 We also compete in Esports and Quiz Bowl.
 Our students can also choose to participate in a variety of activities after school including the robotics club, radio club, board game club, international club, drama club, and magic club.
-Bonfires and Trivia competitions are also popular activities on the Saint Stanislaus campus throughout the year.
+Bonfires and trivia competitions are also popular activities on the Saint Stanislaus campus throughout the year.

 Community service is part of our curriculum

 Community service is a deep-seated part of the Saint Stanislaus experience.
 The Saint Stanislaus Service Program helps students put their faith into action as we guide students to develop empathy and desire to help others.
-Middle school students meet their service requirements by volunteering in a variety of activities in our local community or in their community at home.
+Middle-school students meet their service requirements by volunteering in a variety of activities in our local community or in their community at home.